-In their letters requesting us to replace or amend the current F&A, the Victorian distributors included 'service visit' in their proposed list of alternative control services.
-The distributors requested this service in order to recover the costs incurred when the distributor sends out a service truck to investigate an issue at a customer's request, only to find that the issue does not relate to the mis-operation of the distributor's equipment or infrastructure.108 The result is a 'wasted truck visit'.
+requested this service in order to recover the costs incurred when the distributor sends out a service truck to investigate an issue at a customer's request, only to find that the issue does not relate to the mis-operation of the distributor's equipment or infrastructure.81 The result is a 'wasted truck visit'.

 A wasted truck visit is not a service in itself, but is rather an activity that may take place in the course of delivering a distribution service.
-We therefore propose not to classify this as a service, but consider that it a distributor could list it as a chargeable item in its proposed price list for alternative control services.
-For example, a distributor might send a truck to a customer's premises to perform a customer requested alternative control metering service and find that no one is at home and the service cannot be performed.
-In this case, the distributor can charge the customer for that truck visit because it occurred in the course of performing an alternative control service.
+We therefore propose not to classify this as a service, but consider that it should be listed as a chargeable item, it in the context of delivering other classified services.

+Charging for these sorts of wasted truck visits should take place on the basis of the service that the distributor is attempting to provide.
+This charge should appear as a line item in the distributor's price list for alternative control services.
+For example, a distributor might send a truck to a customer's premises to perform an alternative control metering service and find that no one is at home and the service cannot be performed.
+In this case, the distributor can charge for that truck visit on an ACS basis because it occurred in the course of performing an alternative control service.

-Conversely, the distributor might send a truck to a customer's premises after receiving a complaint about a power outage or power quality issue.
-The distributor may do this based on a legitimate concern that the distributor's network may be the source of the problem, only to find on arrival that the issue is on the customer side of the connection point.
-In this case, we consider that the distributor should recover the cost of this truck visit through DUoS.
-This is because the wasted truck visit occurred as part of the distributor performing the common distribution service (i.e. maintaining the safety and reliability of the shared networks).
+In another example, the distributor might send a truck to a customer's premises after receiving a complaint about a power outage or power quality issue.
+The distributor may do this based on a legitimate concern that the distributors' network may be the source of the problem, only to find on arrival that the issue is on the customer side of the connection point.
+In this case, the cost of this truck visit should be recovered through DUoS charges because the wasted truck visit occurred as part of the distributor performing common distribution services.

-In our Determinations for the 2016-20 regulatory control periods for Victorian distributors, we classified "fault response - not distributor's fault" and "wasted attendance - not distributor's fault" as alternative control services.109 We recognise that our proposed approach to service truck visits represents a change in our approach to the previously approved regulatory treatment of wasted truck visits.
+In our Determinations for the 2016-20 regulatory control periods for Victorian distributors, we classified "fault response - not distributor's fault" and "wasted attendance - not distributor's fault" as alternative control services.
+82 We recognise that our proposed approach to service truck visits represents a change in our approach to the previously approved regulatory treatment of wasted truck visits.